ctools/ctools/doc/source/users/reference_manual/csbkgmodel.rst

 gradient can be added using ``gradient=yes``.
 The spectral component can be either a power law (``PLAW``) or a nodes function (``NODES``).
 The number of nodes for the node function is controlled through the ``enumbins`` parameter.
-Specific node energies can be specified through the ``ebinalg`` parameter.
+Specific node energies can be specified through the ``ebinfile`` parameter.

 If ``runwise=yes``, a background model component will be added for each observation in the input observation definition XML file.
-The script fits the background model to the input observation(s) to preset the background model parameters with resonable values.
+The script fits the background model to the input observation(s) to preset the background model parameters with reasonable values.

 On output, :ref:`csbkgmodel` writes an model definition XML file that can be used for model fitting.
 Source model components have to be added as needed.